 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera Videographer: Can cut for time as necessary

-Giovanni Paganelli: Dosimetric results from beta-emitter treatments exhibit lower absorbed doses than organ-at-risk constraints useful information for alpha therapies for which severe side effects may impair treatment outcomes [1].
+Giovanni Paganelli: Dosimetric results from beta-emitter treatments exhibit lower absorbed doses than organ-at-risk constraints.
+These are useful information also for alpha-emitters therapies for which severe side effects to salivary glands may impair treatment outcomes [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera